 David’s political blog, The Brody File, has been featured in The New York Times, The Los Angeles Times and The Washington Post.
-The Brody File is also now a weekly 30 minute political show focusing on the 2012 presidential race featuring top newsmakers and exploring key issues relating to faith and politics.
+The Brody File is also now a weekly 30-minute political show featuring top newsmakers and exploring key issues relating to faith and politics.

 David is also a political contributor to Glenn Beck's GBTV network and offers weekly political analysis on FOX News, CNN and MSNBC.
 He has appeared frequently as a roundtable panelist on NBC’s Meet The Press.